DJR-18/I04/README.md

 ## Acknowledgements
 https://in.mathworks.com/help/robotics/ug/pick-and-place-workflow-using-stateflow.html
 ## Aim
 The project aims to develop a robotic arm, in simulation, with an objective of pick and place mechanism.
-We’ll mainly simulate the workspace,forward  kinematics and inverse kinematics of the arm on MATLAB.
-If time permits, this can further be programmed to segregate objects based on shape, size and color and then such bots can be used in warehouses.
 ## Introduction
 A robotic arm is a type of mechanical arm, usually programmable, with similar functions to a human arm.
 A robotic arm can be used for automating various tasks which reduces